qosh-dev/q_Excel/README.md

 ### 2. Create file
-There are 3 was to create Excel file
+There are 3 ways to create Excel file

 * byte[] Build(Action<ExcelPackage> result)